Shivam123Tripathi/alumni_bridge/README.md

 # 🎓 Alumni Bridge  Connecting Students & Alumni

-Alumni Bridge is a **full-stack web platform** designed to connect **students, alumni, faculty, and professionals** from the same college/university.
+Alumni Bridge is a **full stack web platform** designed to connect **students, alumni, faculty, and professionals** from the same college/university.
-It helps users **build meaningful connections, chat in real-time, share opportunities, host events, and network smartly** for career growth.
+It helps users **build meaningful connections, chat in real time, share opportunities, host events, and network smartly** for career growth.